Diazole/dumper/README.md

     -h, --help                      Print this help text and exit.
     --cdm-version                   The CDM version of the device e.g. '16.1.0'.
     --function-name                 The name of the function to hook to retrieve the private key.
-    --module-name                   The names of the widevine `.so` modules.
+    --module-name                   The name of the widevine `.so` modules.
 ```

 ## Scenario:
-1. You've got function names
+1. You've got the function name
-2. You've got private key
+2. You've got the private key
 3. Client ID extracted
 4. Script closed

-After scipt closed you will have next files:
+The following files will be created after a successful dump:
 - `client_id.bin` -
 - `private_key.pem` - RSA private key